sal55/langs/MLang/Modules.md

 But for simple programs such as my example above, that first collection of modules is assumed to be a Subprogram called `P`.

 Modules within each subprogram can see other's globals, but they cannot see globals in other subprograms' modules.
-To export from a subprogram requires 'export` rather than `global`.
+To export from a subprogram requires `export` rather than `global`.

-Further, while module names form a namespace that can be used to qualify imported names, a module name from another subprogram is not visible.
+Further, while module names themselves are not exported from a subprogram; they are not visible from another subprogram.

-If module B.m of my example used `export` on a function `Foo` for example, and it would need to be written as `P.Foo` not `B.Foo` if accessed from another subprogram.
+If module B.m of my above program defined `export func Foo` for example, it would need to be called as `P.Foo()` not `B.Foo()` if accessed from another subprogram.
 (In practice, qualifiers are not needed here either, unless there are clashes.
 M is very lax and informal here.)

 So, subprograms can be used to directly incorporate libraries consisting of a collection of modules, without needing to expose everything that is shared across that library.

+If a library comprised modules Q.m, X.m.
+Y.m and I wanted to use it from `P`, I can add this line:

+    import Q

+or I can enumerate the modules individually (use of `import` requires that Q.m only contains directives):

+    subprog Q
+    module X
+    module Y

+The library itself can be compiled into a separate library:

+    mm -dll Q             # produces Q.dll (plus an export file, containing its API)

+Within a top-level Subprogram like Q here, the `export` attribute will export functions and variables from the library, so that they are accessible to other programs.
+(I'm working on exporting also types, enums, macro and so on, but that will be done via the export file.)

 ### The Standard Library

-This is a collection 5 or so modules, which are usually compiled together with user-written modules.
+This is a collection of 5 or so modules, which are usually compiled together with user-written modules.
 But the compiler will automatically add the necessary header directives.

 If it didn't do that, then my example above would have needed to add either this to the header module: